Local SEO for Small Businesses in Olympia & Seattle (2026 Guide)

 8. Create Local Landing Pages for Seattle, Olympia, and Nearby Areas

 If you serve multiple cities or subregions, local landing pages can expand your reach significantly.
 They work best when they are genuinely useful, not just duplicates with city names swapped out.
-Shopify’s local SEO guidance reinforces the value of local relevance and well-targeted content for visibility. :contentReference[oaicite:10]{index=10}

 • What service you offer in that city